eshaanc20/React-Native-For-eyeSight/README.md

 # eyeSight

-Mobile app that identifies colors in an image and determines the most dominant color in the image.
+Mobile app that identifies colors in an image and determines the most dominant colors in the image.
 This app was created to help people that have difficulties identifying colors.

 ## Developers
 Eshaan Chaudhari<br>